BarbraGitonga/RTD_Design/README.md

 ![alt text](flowchart.webp)

-this is the means of achieving the projects goals.
+This is the means of achieving the projects goals.